ronancpl/HeavenMS/README.md

 Now that the tools have been installed, test if they are working.

 For WampServer:
-Once your done installing it, run it and you will see the Wamp icon on the bottom right corner.
+Once you're done installing it, run it and you will see the Wamp icon on the bottom right corner.
 Left click it and click 'Put Online'.
 In case of ORANGE ICON, change port 80 at "httpd.conf" to another, as it clashes with a Windows default port.
 Then Left click it again and click 'Start All Services'.